-Power limiting operates according to the auto-range principle such that at lower voltages higher current can flow and vice versa, always in order to maintain constant power within the range $P_N$ (see diagram to the right).
+Power limiting operates according to the auto-range principle such that at lower voltages higher current can flow and vice versa, always in order to maintain constant power within the range $P{\rm N}$ (see diagram to the right).

-While the DC input is switched on and constant power mode is active, the status CP can only be read as status via the digital interfaces.
+While the DC output is switched on and constant power mode is active, the condition "CP mode active" can only be read as status via the digital interfaces.